Skip to main content

 Can the investigations be downloaded for offline use?

-All interaction, data exploration, and the saving of student work is done in an online (cloud) environment, so it is not possible to use investigations offline.
+All interaction, data exploration, and the saving of student work is done in an online (cloud) environment, so at this time it is not possible to use investigations offline.

 How can I use this investigation with my learning management system (LMS)?

-You can include the investigation link, and any other links to relevant resources, such as the phenomenon, videos or staff profiles, in your LMS class page.
+You can include the investigation link, and any other links to relevant resources, such as the phenomenon or videos, in your LMS class page.
 Our assessments have been designed so that you may download them in Word or pdf formats.
-If you wish, you can use these assessment questions and forms to create a quiz in your LMS.
+If you wish, you can use and/or edit these assessment questions and forms to create a quiz in your LMS.
 There are also formative assessment questions that you may wish to use.
 You can import formative assessment questions into Peardeck, Plickers, etc. or paste questions on individual PowerPoint slides, if you wish to display them to the class as a whole.

 Can I access the interactive tools and data outside of the investigation, to explore data in my own way?